Youth Perspectives on Privacy and Equality in Networked Spaces

 Bailey, J., Steeves, V., Burkell, J., & Regan, P. (2013).
 Negotiating with gender stereotypes on social networking sites: From ‘Bicycle Face’ to Facebook.
 Journal of Communication Inquiry, 37, 91-112.

 Privacy (Child Rights)

-Bailey, J. and Ford, V. (Forthcoming 2022).
+Bailey, J. and Ford, V. (2022).
 “Parenting in the Shadow of Corporate Surveillance: Reflections on children’s privacy after widespread pandemic-induced adoption of education technology” Mothering/Internet/Kids, Fiona Green and Jaqueline Rogers (eds).
 Demeter Press.

 Burkell, J., Regan, P., and Steeves, V. (Forthcoming 2021).
 “Privacy, Consent, and Confidentiality in Social Media Research,” Sage Handbook of Social Media Research (2nd ed) ed by Anabel Quan-Haase.

 Steeves, V. (2021).
 Hide and seek: Surveillance of Young People on the Internet.
 In Theoharis Yannis & Kaniadakis Antonios (eds.)
 The New Digital Surveillance (Athens: Papazisi Publishers), published in Greek.